Library Hotel Collection Interview with East Coast Contessas’ Alexandra Booze & Karen Hopkins:Published: February 28th, 2017

-ECC: For us, it was waking up in a giant fluffy robe, grabbing a cup of coffee and a bowl of oatmeal at the full complimentary breakfast, and heading up to the rooftop of the Library Hotel to watch the morning unfold while overlooking the New York Public Library.
-The endless complimentary champagne and cheese receptions every night were also an added bonus that we typically don’t find at other properties we stay at, so it was certainly a treat that will keep us coming back!
+ECC: For us, it was waking up in a giant fluffy robe, grabbing a cup of coffee and a bowl of oatmeal at the full continental breakfast, and heading up to the rooftop of the Library Hotel to watch the morning unfold while overlooking the New York Public Library.
+The endless champagne and cheese receptions every night were also an added bonus that we typically don’t find at other properties we stay at, so it was certainly a treat that will keep us coming back!

 LHC: Was there anything in our city that surprised you?

 ECC: How nice New Yorkers are!
 Given the city’s harsh reputation, we expected the city to be much more “cut throat” than what we experienced.
 No one refused to help us with directions, and people openly offered to take our pictures (on the rare occasion that we take touristy photos).
 We were also pleasantly surprised by the level of culture encountered simply by walking the streets.
 From the theater district, to the street food vendors, to the mural art on the buildings throughout the boroughs, the fact that visitors can turn a corner and hear ten different languages at once makes New York one of those rare culturally diverse American cities.